MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/configure-azure-ad-authentication-for-sql-vm.md

 - Azure Active Directory access token

 When enabling a [managed identity](/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types) for SQL Server on Azure Virtual Machines, the security boundary of the identity is the resource to which it's attached.
-For example, the security boundary for a virtual machine with managed identities for Azure resources enabled, is the virtual machine.
-Any code running on that VM, is able to call the managed identities endpoint and request tokens.
+For example, the security boundary for a virtual machine with managed identities for Azure resources enabled is the virtual machine.
+Any code running on that VM is able to call the managed identities endpoint and request tokens.
 The experience is similar experience when working with other resources that support managed identities.
-For more information, read the [Managed Identities faq](/azure/active-directory/managed-identities-azure-resources/managed-identities-faq).
+For more information, read the [Managed Identities FAQ](/azure/active-directory/managed-identities-azure-resources/managed-identities-faq).

 ## Prerequisites